Professor of Anthropology

 M.E.
 Danforth.
 2005.
 Prehistoric Human Remains Recovered on the Mississippi Gulf Coast: A Bioarchaeological Analysis.
 Mississippi Archaeology 40(1):107-124.

 ANT 101.
-Introduction to Anthropology (including honors)
+Human Experience (including honors)

 ANT 342.
 Forensic Anthropology